Do Go On - 361 - The Hollywood Bandit

 They stole someone in the bank's keys

-so they had to flee the scene on foot and they only narrowly got away okay
+So they had to flee the scene on foot

-you're the worst banker.
+You're the worst banker.

-There's two ways she can get it from you.
+There's two ways she can get it from you,

-One of them is the nice way.
+and one of them is the nice way.

 The other way involves her taking one of your ribs.